-MY HANOI STREET FOOD TOUR WITH VIETNAM ECO TRAVEL – COME HUNGRY, LEAVE SATISFIED!
+MY BEST HANOI STREET FOOD TOUR WITH VIETNAM ECO TRAVEL – COME HUNGRY, LEAVE SATISFIED!

 It’s the first time I visited Hanoi, Vietnam’s capital city.
 It’s a chaotic, buzzing and hungry city that is a lot of interesting things to do.
 Before visiting Hanoi, my friend recommended me to try street food in Hanoi, especially in Hanoi Old Quarter which is a paradise of street food and the tastiest food place in the capital.

 Honestly, all my knowledge of Vietnamese food barely stretched beyond “pho” (Vietnamese noodle soup) and “ banh mi ” (Vietnamese sandwich) before I visited Vietnam.
 Therefore with a food lover, I am so curious and excited with trying Vietnamese cuisine.
 So, what is the best way to try as much as possible authentic and local dishes in best places in Hanoi Old Quarter?, I decided to book a private Hanoi Street Food Tour with a tour company names: Vietnam Eco Travel to make my stomach happily.
 I booked it online and confirmed quickly by them.
 So, let’s explore what how happy my stomach was through this tour!